+ REMEMBRANCE +

 Evie Anderson, IHS, lovely quiet, laughing friend of Anne Ryan

-Trilby Anderson, VA, invalid, worldly social doyen of Utah Street
+Trilby Anderson, VA, invalid, but still the worldly social doyen of Utah Street

 Tommy Arisman, KS, friend of Ormand Leavel

-Jim Austin, LT USAF SBC, my first college roommate, who died in a plan crash
+Jim Austin, LT USAF SBC, my first college roommate, died in a plan crash

-Helen Avery, MD, Children's playwright - Stage One Summer Workshop.
+Helen Avery, MD, Children's playwright - she was a in my Stage One Summer Workshop.

-Helen Baird, SBC, the wiry, bird-like, intense librarian at St. Benedict's
+Helen Baird, SBC, the wiry, bird-like, intense librarian, who maintained SILENCE!

 Ellis Baker, CU teacher who substituted for me when I was at Wisconsin U

-Bakman, Patrick T.- GU - Innovative opera director who died too young
+Bakman, Patrick T.- GU student, then Innovative opera director, died too young - 1990

-Dale Barber, IL, a great big bear-hug Chicago friend with no pretensions 1923 - 2008
+Dale Barber, big bear-hug Chicago friend and host with no pretensions 1923 - 2008

-Jim Behensky, SMC, a laughing practical joker who put pink pelicans on lawns
+Jim Behensky, SMC, practical joker who put pink pelicans on lawns

 Jean Beilby, ALOC, my lovely British star in ALOC'S The King and I

-Les Beilby, ALOC, Jean's actor husband who was dying during The King and I
+Les Beilby, ALOC, Jean's husband who was dying during the run of The King and I

-George Belshaw, my gruff, scary but good-hearted filling-station owner uncle
+George Belshaw, my gruff, good-hearted filling-station owner uncle

-Judith Belshaw, MN, no non-sense aunt and writer of long chatty letters
+Judith Olean Murphy Belshaw, Great no non-sense Montana aunt, writer of long letters

 Judy Lucinda Belshaw Hanson, my cousin, who lived near me in Arlington